We lost nationhood when we deviated from federal structure — Ebiseni

 By Dayo Johnson

 Chief Sola Ebiseni, lawyer, politician and historian.
-Chairman of the former Ilaje/Ese Odo Local Government, Ondo State, he has also served three times as Commissioner in the State as well as being a representative of the South West at the 2014 National Conference and member of the Yoruba socio-political organisation.
+Former chairman of Ilaje/Ese Odo Local Government, Ondo State, he has also served three times as Commissioner in the State as well as being a representative of the South West at the 2014 National Conference and member of the Yoruba socio-political organisation, Afenifere.

 WHAT is your assessment of Nigeria at 59?
 Have we progressed or retrogressed?